 In this season 11 episode 24, the guest judge is Daniel Lubetzky.

-Daniel Lubetzky (born 1968) is a Mexican-American billionaire businessman, author, philanthropist, and executive chairman and founder of snack company Kind LLC.
+Daniel Lubetzky (born 1968) is a Mexican-American billionaire businessman, founder of snack company Kind LLC, philanthropist, author, and executive chairman.

-In 2019, he was appointed to the Anti-Defamation League’s Inaugural Board of Directors.
+He joined the Anti-Defamation League’s Inaugural Board of Directors in 2019.

 Photo credit: Jacqueline Zaccor / Wikipedia

 “Nobody has a monopoly on good ideas.”Kevin O’Leary

 We listed below every entrepreneur and business who has appeared on Shark Tank Season 11 Episode 24.
 Received big investments from the Sharks or they have been on the show are some of the many scammers’ claims.
 If you don’t see a business on this list, they were not actually on Shark Tank.
 ABC’s episode guide and on Wikipedia are some of the top places you can use to check.